susanyang741/sample-git-project/README.md

-# sample-git-project
+# welcome to sample-git-project

-This a sample repository
+This a sample repository for my pluralsight course named 'Eclipse for Java Developers'